As an avid narrowboat holiday couple, my husband David and I decided to try the Monmouthshire & Brecon Canal in Wales.

 It also tells you where you can stop for water, provisions etc.

 We were then taken through a lock demonstration by another helpful administrator.
-You might think you know all about locks, but they are operated slightly differently on the Monmouthshire and Brecon Canal (known locally as the ‘Mon and Brec Canal) – the gates at the bottom of the lock are always left open.
+You might think you know all about locks, but they are operated slightly differently on the Mon & Brec Canal – the gates at the bottom of the lock are always left open.

 Lock demonstration finished; we were shown to our boat which had been moored up for us already facing the way we wanted to go (towards Brecon).
-We were guided ‘round our boatso we knew all the technical stuff about water, gas, diesel, battery charge etc. Then we were off!
+We were guided round our boat so we knew all the technical stuff about water, gas, diesel, battery charge etc. then we were off!

 One of the things we’d heard about the Mon & Brec Canal is that it’s very shallow, and no matter how experienced you are, you will get stuck from time to time.
 The marina had told us to try to keep to the centre of the canal as much as possible.

 This canal and the surrounding scenery are truly beautiful; the canal meanders around many twists and turns, so take your time so that you can relax and enjoy it!
-On the west side of the canal are steep wooded hills, and on the east, there are stunning views across the valley to Sugar Loaf Mountain - the southernmost peak of the Black Mountains at tall.
+On the west side of the canal are steep wooded hills, and on the east, there are stunning views across the valley to Sugar Loaf Mountain - the southernmost peak of the Black Mountains at 1,955 ft tall.

-The arrival of the railways led to the canals being gradually closed in the latter half of the century and early 20th century, and the canals were formally abandoned in 1962.
+The arrival of the railways led to the canals being gradually closed in the latter half of the 19th century and early 20th century, and the canals were formally abandoned in 1962.
 A few years later, National Parks legislation led to restoration of the canal as part of the Brecon Beacons National Park, and reopening started in 1970.
 There are now 35 miles of navigable ‘Monmouthshire and Brecon’ Canal.

 A peaceful cruise through more beautiful countryside brought us to the middle of Govilon, and it had only taken us three and half hours, so we decided to carry on to Gilwern and turn the boat there.